 “All of this innovation is focused on improving the user experience,” she said.
 “And as long as these new payment options are easy, engaging and secure, a lot of people will give them a try.”

-The post New Shopping Innovations Bring Traditional Cards and VR Together appeared first on Insight Vault.
+The original article New Shopping Innovations Bring Traditional Cards and VR Together can be found on Insight Vault.